Page 281 from

 Start-Up Activity

-Read aloud the poem "Words."
+Read aloud the poem on this page.
 Ask your students to read the poem again to themselves and write down their favorite line from the poem.
 Have your students share their responses and tell why they like the lines they chose.
 Then ask questions about the poem as a whole:

 - How does the poem make you feel?